How Hurricane Dorian is impacting Labor Day travel

-(CNN) — That last little bit of summer vacation is likely to be less relaxing than anticipated for travelers spending Labor Day weekend along the United States' Southeast coast.
+(CNN) — That last bit of summer vacation is likely to be less relaxing than anticipated for travelers spending Labor Day weekend along the Southeast coast of the US and in the northern Bahamas.

-Hurricane Dorian veered toward Georgia and the Carolinas early Saturday, likely sparing Florida the worst of the storm.

-But while the Sunshine State may not receive a direct hit, dangerous storm conditions are still anticipated in Florida in the coming days.
+Hurricane Dorian is expected to strike Grand Bahama, the northernmost island in the archipelago, late Sunday or early Monday before moving closer to the US coast, forecasters say.

+An advisory on the Abaco Beach Resort website reads: "Storm Dorian is currently expected to pass in the vicinity of the Abacos starting late Friday through Sunday.
+Guests staying at the resort during this period may experience periods of high winds, rain and limited resort amenities and services."

+Florida may be spared the worst of the storm after all, although the Sunshine State still faces dangerous conditions in the coming days.
+Even if the storm doesn't make landfall in Florida, its proximity to the coast could cause substantial damage.

 Meanwhile, Georgia, South Carolina and North Carolina are now on high alert for possible landfall later in the week.

-Hurricane Dorian's shifting path means the holiday weekend forecast looks better than anticipated in some places, but there will still be dangers for beachgoers.
+Hurricane Dorian's shifting path means abrupt changes for people traveling this holiday weekend.
+While the forecast looks better than anticipated in some places, in others, it has led to both immediate emergency evacuations and increased caution.

 "High surf and very dangerous rip currents are expected all along the East Coast from Florida up through the Carolinas through the weekend," said CNN Senior Meteorologist Dave Hennen.

-Cumberland Island National Seashore, located on the largest barrier island off the coast of Georgia, closed to the public on Saturday.
+Cumberland Island National Seashore, on the largest barrier island off the Georgia coast, closed to the public on Saturday.
 Fort Frederica National Monument, located on nearby St. Simons Island, also closed on Saturday, according to a National Park Service press release.

 The National Park Service noted a high risk for dangerous rip currents along Cumberland Island National Seashore beaches.